MarkEWaite/gke-experiment/tutorial.md

 ```
 Click the **Continue** button to move to the next step.

-## Updating the install for your domain.
+## Update the install for your domain.
 Before we can finish our installation, we need to customize it for your local environment.
 In this step, we'll update the domain name in the yaml file to point to your cluster.

 ### Update the domain name in the cloudbees-core.yaml